robinrendle/robinrendle.com/_projects/transfers.markdown

 </figure>

-<p>I spent the first week or so in Balsamiq exploring ideas for how this new application might work — I focused primarily on how a Transfers member would gain access through Salesforce and how they would enter employee and basic company data.</p>
+I spent the first week or so in Balsamiq exploring ideas for how this new application might work—I focused primarily on how a Transfers member would gain access through Salesforce and how they would enter employee and basic company data.

 <figure>
   <iframe width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https://www.figma.com/file/G51M40OXXRIPAes26UNDoJrN/Transfers-Wireframes-1" allowfullscreen></iframe>